Surplex: Consolidation (2004–2009)

 Between 2004 and 2009, the auction platform surplex.com was steadily developed.
 Since then Surplex has conducted large industrial auctions, e.g. for Linde, ABB, ThyssenKrupp and Bayer.
-The initially purely digital business model was supplemented by analogue services, as is customary in the classic machinery trade.
-With this strategy of dovetailing online and offline services, Michael Werker and Uli Stalter founded Surplex GmbH in early 2009.

 Internationalisation (since 2010)

-Surplex GmbH has been growing steadily since 2010.
-The number of employees increased from 15 to over 200 by 2020, while turnover climbed to almost EUR 100 million (2019).
-In 2013, the Italian Surplex Srl was founded as the first branch office outside Germany.
 Today, Surplex has offices in 13 European countries (as of November 2020), including Spain, France and the UK.
+In 2020, the auction platform became the centre of business in 16 languages.
+Every year, more than 55,000 industrial assets are auctioned off in over 500 auctions.
+These assets usually originate from company closures, restructurings or insolvencies.

 Since summer 2020, Ghislaine Duijmelings has been leading the company as its third managing director, alongside Michael Werker and Ulrich Stalter.
+In August 2024, Surplex was acquired by TBAuctions, a European multi-brand group (Troostwijk Auctions, Klaravik, Surplex, Auksjonen, PS Auctions, British Medical Auctions, Vavato and Auktionshuset dab) and digital B2B auction platform.

-Products
+Products/Services

-In 2020, the auction platform in 16 languages is the core of the business.
-With more than 500 auctions, over 55,000 industrial goods are sold per year.
-These industrial goods usually come from plant closures, restructurings or insolvencies.
+The company's industrial goods usually come from plant closures, restructurings or insolvencies.
 Surplex offers direct sales as well as all offline services needed to trade used machinery globally.

 These include dismantling, loading and customs clearance.
 Under the brand name Valuplex, Surplex provides appraisals and valuations.